algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 **Total Possible**:
   10 + 7 + 12 = 29

-#### Desing & Bonus
+#### Design & Bonus
-Each tasks are seperated on multiples point for example the task "Frog Movement" is seperated in five parts:
+Each tasks are separated on multiples point for example the task "Frog Movement" is separated in five parts:
 - Up
 - Right
 - Down